Pursuit of Nazi collaborators: Soviet Union

 The Soviet pursuit of collaborators began before the war was even over, as the government was eager to deter further collaboration.
 At the Krasnodar Trial in 1943, eight Soviet citizens were condemned to death and three others to imprisonment for their collaboration with the Einsatzgruppen.
 People who had been supportive of the occupation were killed by the Red Army during the German withdrawal.
 Russian and other Soviet members of the Russian Liberation Army and the Committee for the Liberation of the Peoples of Russia, such as Andrey Vlasov, were pursued, tried, and were either sent to Gulag prison camps or executed.
 Several collaborators were prosecuted and imprisoned repeatedly, as Soviet law did not contain double jeopardy protections and allowed them to be retried under the same charges.

 Many Soviet prisoners of war were seen to have collaborated with the Nazis, even if they had done no more than been captured by the Wehrmacht, and spent the war in a camp.
 Many such unfortunate Soviet citizens were persecuted upon their repatriation to the Soviet Union.
 Additionally, citizens were prosecuted for helping the Germans to reconstruct areas which had been destroyed by the Red Army.
 In general, after a short trial, if they were not executed, Nazi collaborators were imprisoned in Gulag forced labour camps.

 The Volga German Autonomous Soviet Socialist Republic was abolished and Volga Germans were banished from their settlements on the Volga River with many being deported to Kazakhstan or Siberia.

+It is estimated that between 1943 and 1953, around one third of arrests made by the NKVD were of Soviet citizens accused of collaboration.
+According to historian Tanja Penter, the number of Soviet citizens prosecuted for crimes committed during the occupation far surpassed the total number of Germans prosecuted anywhere in Europe.